Core310/FFXIV-Wiki-Fetcher/README.md

 # FFXIV Wiki scrapper
-This library searches for DOH/DOL gathering nodes (aka gathering classes) from the [consolegameswiki](https://ffxiv.consolegameswiki.com/wiki/Unspoiled_Nodes) and outputs them in a neat and readable format.
+FFXIV Wiki scrapper searches for DOH/DOL gathering nodes (aka gathering classes) from the [consolegameswiki](https://ffxiv.consolegameswiki.com/wiki/Unspoiled_Nodes) and outputs them in a neat and readable format.
+It is fully documented using java doc (see linked repository webiste).

 - Currently, does not support the [Ephemeral_Nodes](https://ffxiv.consolegameswiki.com/wiki/Ephemeral_Nodes) page